zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide8.md

 ## Introduction

-During this lab you will be using the new Oracle Machine Learning (OML) SQL notebook application provided with your Autonomous Data Warehouse.
+In this lab, you will be using the Oracle Machine Learning (OML) SQL notebook application provided with your Autonomous Data Warehouse.
 This browser-based application provides a web interface to run SQL queries and scripts, which can be grouped together within a notebook.
 Notebooks can be used to build single reports, collections of reports, and even dashboards.
 OML provides a simple way to share workbooks, and collections of workbooks, with other OML users.

 ## Objectives